 If you are planning to travel to Mexico beyond the 'Border Zone' (The border zone is considered 13 miles to the south into Mexico, including the states of Baja California, Quintana Roo, and some areas in Sonora).
 Mexican authorities will request a 'temporary import vehicle permit' for American or Canadian vehicles.
 This permit is issued only by Banjercito.
 You may get this permit in Banjercito's offices located in the border stations, some consulates, but we strongly recommend to get it online through Banjercito's.

-This site will show you all the details and updated information (costs and requirements) you need about your permit, so you can enjoy a safe trip to Mexico.
+The next video will show you all the details and updated information (costs and requirements) you need about your permit, so you can enjoy a safe trip to Mexico.

 ONLY SONORA PROGRAM